Yrahcaz7/The-Septenary-Forest/docs/achievements.md

 Useful functions for dealing with achievements and implementing their effects:

-- `hasAchievement(layer, id)`: determine if the player has the Achievement.
+- `hasAchievement(layer, id)`: Determines if the player has the achievement.
 - `achievementEffect(layer, id)`: Returns the current effects of the achievement, if any.

 Achievements should be formatted like this: